mhoehle/hoehleatsu.github.io/_posts/2016-10-17-quantileCI.md

 ## 1        0.9012 0.8789
 ```

 In particular the results of `EnvStats_exact` look disturbing.
+The
+coverage of the interpolated order statistic approach again looks
+convincing.

+#### Simulation 4

 Finally, a setup with a large sample, but now with the t-distribution
 with one degree of freedom: